PRIORITIES

 It is my solemn promise to do everything in my power to address the needs of veterans and their families while serving in Congress.
 To the many veterans that came back from their service faced with; related physical challenges, disabilities, and medical conditions, including but not limited to, substance abuse and mental health issues, PTSD and suicide, economic challenges including being underemployed, unemployed, lack of work, inability to find work to sustain themselves if they are able to work, lack of adequate or affordable housing and even homelessness; as a member of Congress I will work with my colleagues and across the aisle to never abandon you or your families that have cared for you.

 Honoring our PACT Act of 2022 a bipartisan bill became public law on August 10, 2022.
 It is the most significant expansion of benefits and services for veterans in more than 30 years.
-Greg Steube my opponent, and a veteran who claims to care about veterans without explanation to his constituents of District 17, voted against this bipartisan legislation that many in his own party overwhelmingly supported.
+MAGA Republican Scott Franklin, a veteran who claims to care about veterans without explanation to his constituents of District 18, voted against this bipartisan legislation that many in his own party overwhelmingly supported.
 I will always honor county over my party.
+Since the almost two years it has become law the PACT Act is now providing benefits to 800,000 veterans of the million that have applied and counting.

 Veterans and their families can find help and more information about their benefits under the PACT Act at https://www.va.gov/resources/the-pact-act-and-your-va-benefits/

-You do not need a crystal ball or be an economist to notice (unless you have been asleep the past two months) that things are starting improve dramatically and this did not happen by magic.
-The price of gasoline has gone down steadily for over two months, inflation was at zero percent increase for the month of July, and the Biden Administration continues to post historically low unemployment numbers and monthly jobs growth that has exceeded every President before him and are back to pre-pandemic levels.
+You do not need a crystal ball or be an economist to notice (unless you have been asleep the past three years) that things are starting improve dramatically and this did not happen by magic.
+The price of gasoline has gone down steadily, inflation has gone down from almost 9 percent to 3 percent, and the Biden Administration continues to post historically low unemployment numbers and monthly jobs growth that has exceeded every President before him and are back to pre-pandemic levels.
 Everyday Americans like us are beginning to see the benefits when Democrats control Congress.
-Although we lead narrowly in the House of Representatives, have 50-50 Senate, under President Biden’s leadership and his ability to work across the aisle with reasonable Republicans we have passed historic legislation like the bipartisan Infrastructure Investment and Jobs Act of 2021.
-Democrats have done so much in 18 months.
-In the first two weeks of August when normally Congress is dormant, President Biden signed two more laws, the Inflation Reduction Act of 2022 and the CHIPS Act 2022.
-Together these three laws along with other actions the President has taken; lower gasoline prices; will continue to lower inflation; lowers the Federal deficit by 300 billion; lowers the cost of healthcare; lowers the cost of energy for families; creates 9 million new jobs over the next decade while fighting the climate crisis; boosts American semiconductor research, development, and production in the U.S., ensuring U.S. leadership in the technology that forms the foundation of everything from automobiles to household appliances to defense systems; and that’s not all.
+Although we lead narrowly in the House of Representatives until 2023 (Republicans now have the majority in the U.S. House, had a 50-50 Senate (now 51 D 49 R), under President Biden’s leadership in his first 3 years and his ability to work across the aisle with reasonable Republicans we have passed historic legislation like the bipartisan Infrastructure Investment and Jobs Act of 2021.
+Democrats accomplished so much in the first three years.
+In August 2022 when normally Congress is dormant, President Biden signed two more laws, the Inflation Reduction Act of 2022 and the CHIPS Act 2022 and got the Defense of Marriage Act passed in December.
+Together these laws along with other actions the President has taken; lowered gasoline prices; will continue to lower inflation; will lower the Federal deficit by 300 billion; lowered the cost of healthcare for seniors and everyday citizens; lowered the cost of energy for families; will create 9 million new jobs over the next decade while fighting the climate crisis; boosts American semiconductor research, development, and production in the U.S., ensuring U.S. leadership in the technology that forms the foundation of everything from automobiles to household appliances to defense systems; and that’s not all.
+Thanks to Democrats and President Biden, we now have the strongest economy in the world and that’s no lie!

-Extreme MAGA Republicans like my opponent Greg Steube voted against all this legislation including the bipartisan legislation.
-Republicans have no real plan to bring down inflation; they fund their campaigns with dark money, side with Big Pharma and other special interests groups, the gun lobbyists, climate deniers, talk about a 5-year plan to eliminate Social Security and Medicare, and want to pass a nationwide ban on abortion if they gain control of Congress again.
-The voters of Sarasota, Charlotte and Lee Counties that represent the new District 17 have the power to fire Greg Steube and elect me.
-I am someone that will continue the work in the 118th Congress that began in the House of Representatives under Democratic leadership as far back as the 116th Congress when Nancy Pelosi began her second run as Speaker of the House.
+Extreme MAGA Republicans like my opponent Scott Franklin voted against all this legislation including the bipartisan legislation.
+Republicans want to give another tax cut to the wealthy; put a 10 percent tariff on goods that will cost the average family $2,500, have no real plan to bring down inflation further; they fund their campaigns with dark money, side with Big Pharma and other special interests groups, the gun lobbyists, climate deniers, talk about a 5-year plan to eliminate Social Security and Medicare, and want to pass a nationwide ban on abortion if they gain control of Congress again.
+The voters of Polk County, all of DeSoto, Highlands, Hardee, Hendry, Okeechobee, Glades counties, and a small part of Collier County that represent the new District 18 have the power to fire Scott Franklin (who had no opponent in 2022) and elect me.
+I am someone that will continue the work in the 119th Congress that began in the House of Representatives under Democratic leadership as far back as the 116th Congress when Nancy Pelosi began her second run as Speaker of the House.
 You can feel the difference in your life when Democrats lead.
 We keep our promises, we work hard even through global pandemics, keeping you safe in your communities, fighting for our democracy, elevating lower income families, lowering costs for seniors, fighting for working class families by lowering healthcare costs, increasing the child tax credit and adding better paying jobs, making the biggest corporations finally pay their share of taxes and much more.
-“This is a BFD!”
-President Barak Obama.
+“This is a BFD!” said President Barack Obama.

 I am not an Environmental Specialist either but I would have to be asleep not see the damage Climate Change has done to the U.S. and our Planet.
 Hotter temperatures, more severe and frequent storms causing flooding destroying communities and taking lives, drought, more frequent wildfires destroying millions of acres of land and killing wildlife, global temperature increases from human-made greenhouse gases just to name a few effects of the Climate Crisis.
 Most experts said we had until 2030 before we would see these extremes but many say it is already upon us now.
 Unless we act expeditiously at home and abroad with other nations to reverse or stop it, our children and futures generations will have a largely uninhabitable planet.
 We need strong leadership and a Congress that will address the Climate Crisis head on.
 One of his first actions President Biden signed us back into the Paris Climate Accord that President Obama entered to and President Trump withdrew the U.S. from it.
 President Biden has established the U.S. a world leader once again that our allies and other nations can trust.
 Former President Trump did significant damage to those relationships.
-President Biden did it with strengthening NATO since the war in Ukraine with Russia and he and a Democrat led Congress are doing it again by signing two significant pieces of legislation in the 18 months he has been in office that will tackle the Climate Change Crisis head on.
+President Biden did it with strengthening NATO since the war in Ukraine with Russia.
+NATO just turned 75 and we added Sweden and Finland during the Biden Administration.
+President Biden and a Democrat led Congress did it again by signing two significant pieces of legislation since he has been in office that will tackle the Climate Change Crisis head on.
 The Infrastructure Investment and Jobs Act of 2021 and the Inflation Reduction Act 2022 combined make the largest investment the U.S. has ever made in combatting this crisis.
+Elect Democrats like me who will continue this fight against the Global and Domestic Climate Crisis not deny it exists like MAGA Republican Scott Franklins.
+Elect Democrats like me who will continue to strengthen our economy unlike Franklin who would make it more difficult for average American families to thrive in the strongest economy in the world that we built post-pandemic under this Administration.

-• Legislation that has passed the U.S. House in the 117th Congress as they relate to Protecting our Freedoms but have not passed the Senate.
-I chose the overturning of Roe v.
-Wade as my number one priority and example because it demonstrates that even a right that was constitutionally guaranteed for 49 years, could be stripped from us by a Supreme Court appointed by extreme right MAGA Republicans that currently occupy almost half of the current 50-50 U.S. Senate.
+• I am prioritizing the fight to restore Roe v.
+Wade as the law of the land again as my foremost commitment.
+This demonstrates that a Supreme Court shaped by extreme right wing MAGA Republicans, who currently hold nearly half the seats in the U.S. Senate, can revoke even rights constitutionally guaranteed for nearly half a century.
 Under the Constitution, the president has the power to nominate the justices and appointments are made with the advice and consent of the Senate.
 Under the current rule of the Senate changed by former Republican Senate Majority leader Mitch McConnell they only need 51 votes to appoint justices, the filibuster rule 60 votes to pass legislation, with the exception of Reconciliation bills still applies to all other legislation voted on by the Senate.
 The Senate filibuster rule is not in the Constitution.

-There are currently four major pieces of legislation that have passed the House of Representatives where Democrats have held a slim majority in the 117th Congress (2021-2022) and only need a simple majority to pass legislation, that can’t get passed through the Senate because of the filibuster.
-Some of the legislation passed the House in the 116th Congress (2019-2020) in another form like Voting Rights and Justice in Policing, where Democrats held a majority but not the Presidency and Senate.
+There are currently four major pieces of legislation that passed the House of Representatives in the 117th Congress (2021-2022) and 118th Congress (2023-2024) that cannot be passed through the Senate because of the filibuster.
+Some of the legislation passed the House in the 116th Congress (2019-2020) with other names e.g., Voting Rights and Justice in Policing, when Democrats held a majority but not the Presidency and Senate.
 This legislation would codify the rights and freedoms we struggled so hard for in the past 60 years and the current extreme far right Supreme Court appointed for life mostly by former President Trump and MAGA Republicans like him would not be able to take them from future generations and us.
 I strongly support all legislation, which protect our most precious fundamental rights.
 They are my priority.
-So do an overwhelming majority of everyday Americans in the country support our freedoms as do the citizens in our District 17, my opponent Greg Steube has opposed all of them.
+An overwhelming majority of everyday Americans, including the citizens of District 18, staunchly support our freedoms.
+In stark contrast, MAGA Republican Scott Franklin has opposed all of these cherished liberties.